Ruebennase/EventStoreML/README.md

 ## Working With EventStoreML

-EventStoreML files can be used at any level of completeness:

-* A file may contain only type declaration events (for others to build upon).
-* A file may contain both type declaration events and application events.
-* Multiple files can be composed or imported to form larger systems.

 This makes EventStoreML useful for:

 * **Defining schemas** for event-sourced and event-driven systems
 * **Storing and exchanging actual event data** in a self-describing event store format

-An interesting example use case is applying EventStoreML to describe and share **event models** themselves — effectively using event-sourcing principles for defining, evolving, and exchanging event modeling blueprints, rather than storing an event model merely as projected state.
+An interesting example use case is applying EventStoreML to describe and share **event models** themselves - effectively using event-sourcing principles for defining, evolving, and exchanging event modeling blueprints, rather than storing an event model merely as projected state.

 ---